-PREMIUMS: SEE PAGE 34 POLICIES
+PREMIUMS: SEE PAGE 35 POLICIES

-All Exhibitors should note that the Wyoming State Fair will be breaking all classes by breed, then weight.

-2. At the county fair Youth Market Beef will be classified by weight.

-- Each animal is allowed only one trip through the scale.
+- All Exhibitors should note that the Wyoming State Fair will be breaking all classes by breed, then weight. - 2.
+At the county fair Youth Market Beef will be classified by weight. - Each animal is allowed only one trip through the scale.
 The show superintendent, 4-H Educator and FFA Advisor will have full authority to operate the scale and record the weight.
 NO weigh-backs will be allowed. - 4.
-Market heifers need not be spayed; however, this is a Market Beef Show and expected to be a terminal type show for all entries. - 5.
-Minimum acceptable weights will be 1050 lbs. for market heifers and for market steers.
-Cattle weighing less than these minimums will be shown in the feeder classes and cannot sell in the auction. - 6.
-Classes will be established by the Show Superintendent following weigh-in, using proportional separations within weight division.
+Market heifers need not be spayed. - Weight Minimums Eligible for Sale: Market Beef with a hip height of 48.01" inches or more - 1050 lbs. and Market Beef with a hip height of 48.00" will be considered as "miniature" and have a weight minimum of no less than 17.35 lbs. per square inch of their hip height. - 6.
+Classes will be established by the Show Superintendent following weighin, using proportional separations within weight division.
 Weight division Champions and Reserve Champions will compete for Overall Grand and Reserve Champion Market Steer.
 Market heifers will show amongst market steers. - 7.
 All market beef must have been born after Jan.
-1, 2021. - 8.
-Qualified 4-H or FFA members may sell only one market animal at auction. - 9.
-Enter all Market Beef in Class No. 1.
-Classes will be established as necessary.
+1, 2022. - Qualified 4-H or FFA members may sell only one market animal at auction. - Enter all Market Beef in Class No. 1.
+Classes will be established, as necessary.